 - 1. Upon arrival on campus, all visitors must sign in with the receptionist and obtain a visitor's badge.
-Visitors must sign out and return your visitor's badge at the conclusion of the visit. - 2.
-Visitors (other than parents) who wish to visit BH must get prior written permission from the school administration. - 3.
-Lunch guests must notify the receptionist of their desire to purchase a school lunch by 9:00am on the day of the visit.
+Visitors must sign out and return your visitor's badge at the conclusion of the visit. - Visitors (other than parents) who wish to visit BH must get prior written permission from the school administration.
+Students from other high schools wishing to visit should work with Admissions office to arrange a shadow day. - Lunch guests must notify the receptionist of their desire to purchase a school lunch by 9:00am on the day of the visit.
 The cost of a school lunch is \$5.
-Lunch guests must remain in The Commons during the lunch visit. - 4.
-Guests (other than current BH students) who wish to attend a BH dance with a current BH student must get prior permission from the Upper School Principal.
+Lunch guests must remain in The Commons during the lunch visit. - Guests (other than current BH students) who wish to attend a BH dance with a current BH student must get prior permission from the Upper School Principal.